Stop robocalls to your phone once and for all

 Tired of random phone numbers calling your phone at all hours?
 We sure are.
-Robocalls have escalated beyond being a random annoyance, and the FCC has decided it's time to do something about it.
-An FCC proposal was recently approved gives wireless carriers the authority to block some robocalls by default, and also gives customers the option to block calls from unknown numbers altogether.
-Even Apple is doing something about the number of calls we all receive on a daily basis, with the announcement iOS 13 at WWDC in early June, the company announced a new iPhone feature that should all but eliminate robocalls from ever even ringing your phone.
+Robocalls have escalated beyond being a random annoyance to the point that the FCC has decided it's time to take a stand.
+A recently approved FCC plan gives wireless carriers the authority to block some robocalls by default, and also gives customers the option to block calls from unknown numbers altogether.
+Even Apple is doing something about the number of calls we all receive on a daily basis.
+With the announcement iOS 13 at WWDC in early June, the company declared a new iPhone feature that should all but eliminate robocalls from ever even ringing your phone.

-Robocalls are the calls made to your phone that deliver a prerecorded message that often wants you to do something.
+Robocalls convey a prerecorded message to your phone that often urges you to do something.
 Sometimes it's a message from a candidate running for office.
 Or a call from your bank advertising a new service.
-More worrisome are the scammy robocalls -- posing, say, as the "IRS" -- that intend to scam people out of their money.
-It'll be some time before the proposal is implemented, so you're not going to see a dramatic decrease in unwanted calls overnight.
+More worrisome are the scammy robocalls -- posing, say, as the "IRS" -- that intend to trick people out of their money.
+It'll be some time before the FCC's proposal is implemented, so you're not going to see a dramatic decrease in unwanted calls overnight.

 Not every automated solicitation call counts as illegal.
 Calls from political campaigns, debt collectors and charities are all permissible.
 What's not allowed are the calls from the fake IRS agents or the companies that claim you won a free vacation to the Bahamas.